PrimaveraDeveloper/lithium/howto/README.md

 - How to **specify documentation** on a microservice
 - How to **setup authorization** in a microservice

-## Adding custom Code to a microservice
+## Adding custom code to a microservice

 - [How is **code generated** for a microservice](./howto-generated-code.md)
 - [How to **add custom code** to a microservice](./howto-add-custom-code.md)